Site Map

 Causes

-One in 10 cases of ALS is due to a genetic defect.
+One in 10 cases of ALS is due to a genetic variant.
 The cause is unknown in most other cases.

 In ALS, motor nerve cells (neurons) waste away or die, and can no longer send messages to muscles.
 This eventually leads to muscle weakening, twitching, and an inability to move the arms, legs, and body.
-The condition slowly gets worse.
+The condition continues to get worse.
 When the muscles in the chest area stop working, it becomes hard or impossible to breathe.

 Having a family member who has a hereditary form of the disease is a risk factor for ALS.
 Other risks include military service.
 The reasons for this are unclear, but it may have to do with environmental exposure to toxins.